Ericyan23/CIS5500-Project/README.md

 The structure and contents of the directories are actively updated to reflect ongoing project needs.

 1. **preprocessing folder** - Contains scripts for completed dataset pre-processing and cleaning.
-2. **HW3 student** - Serves as a template or reference for building the application.
+2. **HW3_student** - Serves as a template or reference for building the application.
 3. **nba-app** - Contains the core API and frontend code for the application (to be updated as progress)
+4. **SQLquery** - Contains current written queries to be implemented in API